BuilderIO/partytown/README.md

 ⚠️ Warning!
 This is experimental! ⚠️

-Partytown is a `5kb` library to help relocate resource intensive scripts into a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), and off of the [main thread](https://developer.mozilla.org/en-US/docs/Glossary/Main_thread).
+Partytown is a lazy-loaded `6kb` library to help relocate resource intensive scripts into a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), and off of the [main thread](https://developer.mozilla.org/en-US/docs/Glossary/Main_thread).
 Its goal is to help speed up sites by dedicating the main thread to your code, and offloading third-party scripts to a web worker.

 - [Information](#information)
   - [Negative Impacts From Third-Party Scripts](#negative-impacts-from-Third-Party-Scripts)